SmartcitySantiagoChile/TransactionByStopVis/README.md

 PUT_HERE_YOUR_ACCESS_KEY y PUT_HERE_YOUR_SECRET_ACCESS_KEY can be obtained by an AWS user credentials (https://console.aws.amazon.com/iam/home?#/users).

-EARLY_TRANSACTION_BUCKET_NAME ...
+EARLY_TRANSACTION_BUCKET_NAME is the name for aws bucket.

-MAPBOX_KEY can be obtained can be obtained by a Mapbox Account (https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)
+MAPBOX_KEY can be obtained by a Mapbox Account (https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)

 ## Run tests

-You can run the tests using:
+To verify that everything works well on your computer you can run these automatic tests that will tell you if there is a problem:

 ```
 python -m unittest